vanandjiwala/vasav_blog/content/blog/spark-architecture.md

 There is another concept associated with transformation which I want to mention here:
 1. Narrow transformations - Here one partition on transformation will produce just one output partition ```1 -> 1```.
 In narrow transformation, the operation happens in memory and hence it is faster.
 2. Wide transformatons - Here one partion on transform will produce n output partitions ```1 -> n```.
 Wide transformation produces more partitions, so intermediate data needs to be stored in disk so this results in a slower operation.
-This is also referred to as ```shuffling```
+This is also referred to as ```shuffling```.

 ___